119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Crumple Zones and Total Absorption

-Today’s vehicles come equipped with various regions of crumple zones that bend or crumple to absorb the strike energy from a crash.
+Today’s vehicles are designed with crumple zones that bend or collapse to absorb crash impact energy.
 A crumple zone can protect the occupants from the energy of the crash impact and potentially reduce the body forces from the crash.
-In a fatal accident, Crumple zones often absorb impact forces, reducing injury risk for passengers.
+In serious crashes, crumple zones absorb much of the impact force, reducing the risk of injury to passengers.
 However, vehicles with severe damage in these areas are usually declared unrepairable and scrapped.

 • Airbags and Safety Systems